Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 I took

-My own small world
+my own small world

-Down to the shore with me today,
+down to the shore with me today,

-My rucksack on my back, with the water-
+my rucksack on my back, with the water-

-Bottle echoing the slap of the sea, and my tools
+bottle echoing the slap of the sea, and my tools

-For netting beauty neatly packed in buckled pockets.
+for netting beauty neatly packed in buckled pockets.

-Stones, shells, flowers and leaves, wave-worn bones, pieces
+Stones, shells, flowers, leaves, wave-worn bones, pieces

-Own, smoothing them, embedding them in her soft flesh:
+her own, smoothing them, embedding them in her soft flesh:

-All went to build the little home I carried, which
+all went to build the little home I carried, which

-Seemed to stretch outwards to the blue
+seemed to stretch outwards to the blue

-Of sky and sea, the green of hills.
+of sky and sea, the green of hills.

 And over all, like the lofty

-Apex of a cupola,
+apex of a cupola,

-Sang a lark.
+sang a lark.

 'Caracol' is the Spanish for snail.